slhernandes/nvim_config/README.md

 mv nvim_config nvim
 nvim .
 ```
-, and if the plugins are not loaded, type:
+, and if the plugins are not loaded or not updated, type:
 ```vim
 :Lazy sync
 ```